CERT-Polska/mquery/docs/security.md

 ### Mquery daemon (agent)

 No special considerations.
+Every daemon process must have network access to Redis and Ursadb.

 ### Redis

-Mquery web and daemon should have network access to Redis.
+Mquery web and daemon must have network access to Redis.
 No other access to the Redis database is necessary.
 There is no support for securing Redis with a password in the current version, so network isolation is the only way to prevent attacks.
 Most importantly, Redis must not be available from the public network.

 ### Ursadb

 Mquery daemons must have network access to their respective ursadb instances.
-Similarly to Redis, it's best to restrict network access to the ursadb instance.
+Similarly to Redis, it's best to restrict network access to the Ursadb instance.
 Ursadb protocol does not take malicious actors into account, and unauthenticated users can, for example, remove indexed data from the database, or cause a denial of service.

-In the provided docker-compose files, the ursadb user is overridden to root by default.
+In the provided docker-compose files, the Ursadb user is overridden to root by default.
 This is for backwards compatibility, and to simplify deployment.
 For production instances consider running ursadb with the default user (`ursa`, UID 1000).
 This means